 With only one day in Budapest, you’ll make life much easier for yourself if you book tickets to attractions ahead of time–and for visiting Parliament, it’s absolutely necessary!

-If you’re following this suggested itinerary for Budapest in a day, we recommend purchasing a Hungarian Parliament tour, a Szechenyi Thermal Baths ticket, a Danube cruise, and/or a ruin pub crawl before arriving in the city.
+If you’re following this suggested itinerary for Budapest in a day, we recommend purchasing a Hungarian Parliament tour (if you want to go inside and tickets are sold out), a Szechenyi Thermal Baths ticket, a Danube cruise, and/or a ruin pub crawl before arriving in the city.

 Ready to keep planning your trip to Central Europe?